 Are you here to drink and gamble?
-Is your intention to buy collectable spoons and a mediocre burger in a formerly awesome town?
+Is your intention to buy collectable spoons?
 Are you just looking for something to do on your Black Hills vacation?

 Here’s our Complete Guide to the Black Hills.
-There are lots of options for entertainment in these parts besides Deadwood, and they are likely closer to your lodging.
+There are many inspired options for entertainment besides Deadwood, and they are likely closer to your lodging.

-Deadwood has some amazing history, and there are several sites that offer a thought provoking experience.
+There is no doubt that Deadwood has some amazing history, and there are several sites around town that offer a thought provoking experience.
 We believe Deadwood’s museums and relics are the best way to spend our time and money.

 The following attractions are what we consider the four best things to do in Deadwood, SD.
 All four can be done in the same day with some exertion.